 Middle school students are allowed to enroll in high school math courses such as NC Math 1, NC Math 2, and NC Math 3.
 The middle school student must meet the prerequisites of the high school math course to enroll.
-If a middle school student takes a high school math course that has an EOC assessment (Math 1 and Math 3 Only), the student's middle home school must administer the test.
+The middle school student must meet the prerequisites of the high school math course to enroll based on district criteria for enrolling in high school math courses in middle school.
+If a middle school student takes a high school math course that has an EOC assessment (Math 1 and Math 3 Only), the student's middle homeschool must administer the test.
 The EOC assessment score must count at least 20% of the student's final grade.
 These courses will count toward the NC High School Graduation Requirements of four (4) math courses while in high school.
 However, the grades will not be calculated into the high school grade point average and will not affect class ranking.